 The next step is intentional dialogue between nonprofits and government funders to discuss these challenges and identify feasible solutions.
-The Nonprofit Association of Washington proposes the creation of a bipartisan legislative workgroup to facilitate dialogue and development of win-win solutions to improve contracting processes and results.
+Washington Nonprofits proposes the creation of a bipartisan legislative workgroup to facilitate dialogue and development of win-win solutions to improve contracting processes and results.
 We can build on the relationships forged through adversity during the pandemic to continue to improve outcomes for communities across Washington State.